KnightHikari/UnwantedCompany/README.md

 Player list
 Remember, some features might need you to be the host.

+For 'Late Join', press 'Waiting for Crew Sync Fix' to allow newly joined players to play.

 Credits:
 A big shout-out to anyone who contributed their ideas and insights.
 Also thank you to a UC contributor for the spawn enemy.